SamHParker/Delta-Hedging-Simulator/README.md

 S_t = S_0 e^{(r - \frac{1}{2}\sigma^2)t + \sigma \widetilde{W}_t}
 $$

 This continuous time evolution can be adapted to a discrete time step evolution which we use to generate the stock paths in the script.
-We take discrete timesteps dt to calculate the next stock price movement- for now on, dt refers to this discrete timestep.
-To adapt this equation, we first recognise that dW_t has mean 0, variance dt and a normal distribution.
-To replace this term we use a standard normal random variable Z which is normally distributed with mean 0 and variance 1 and multiply it by \sqrt(dt) so the variance becomes dt.
-Over num_steps(number of timesteps) iterations we can generate our stock path from seed S_0:
+We take discrete timesteps dt to calculate the next stock price movement- in the code, dt only refers to this discrete timestep.
+To adapt this equation, we first recognise that $dW_t$ has mean 0, variance dt and a normal distribution.
+To replace this term we use a standard normal random variable Z which is normally distributed with mean 0 and variance 1 and multiply it by $\sqrt(dt)$ so the variance becomes dt.
+Over num_steps(number of timesteps) iterations we can generate our stock path from seed $S_0$:

 for t in range(1, num_steps+1):
         paths[t]=paths[t-1]*np.exp((r-0.5*sigma_real**2)*dt+sigma_real*Z[t-1]*np.sqrt(dt))